 "Almost half of the warranty problems we see are worn flange bearings that have failed at short mileages of 300 to 500 miles.
 We have found that the underlying cause in almost every case is a ballooned torque converter.
 Nine out of ten of the vehicles have a trailer hitch.
 When pump pressure inside the automatic transmission exceeds the preset pressure, it diverts the bypass pressure through the oil cooler lines.
 If the lines are clogged, pressure can build up inside the torque converter causing it to balloon and push forward on the crankshaft," said Erickson.

-John Kluemper, quality control manager of gasoline engines at Jasper Engines, Jasper, IN, says Jasper uses both types of bearing materials.
+John Kluemper, quality control manager of gasoline engines at Jasper Engines in Jasper, IN, says Jasper uses both types of bearing materials.

 "We use mostly Federal-Mogul bearings, some of which are trimetal copper/lead and others are aluminum.
 Both kinds work fine, though we think trimetal copper/lead can handle more dirt and debris in a dirty operating environment."